nothans/iot-debugger/README.md

 # IoT Debugger
-Use this simple web-based tool to see data stored in an Internet of Things data service such as [ThingSpeak](https://thingspeak.com/channels/9) and [Particle.io](https://build.particle.io/signup).
+Use this web-based tool to see data stored in an Internet of Things data service such as [ThingSpeak](https://thingspeak.com/channels/9).

 ## Demo
 * [Open Demo App for ThingSpeak](https://iot-debugger.nothans.com/app/index.html)